abhidya/nano-dlna/tasks/tasks_plan.md

 - [ ] Document depth processing module usage
 - [ ] Document projection mapping capabilities
 - [ ] Create example workflow for depth-based projection

+## Phase X: Maintenance & Cleanup

+23. **[MEDIUM] Clean Up Unnecessary Project Files**
+    *   *Status:* Not Started
+    *   *Priority:* Medium
+    *   *Description:* Review the project structure and remove any files that are no longer needed.
+This includes old test files, unused scripts in `alternatives/`, potentially outdated documentation or configuration examples, build artifacts not covered by `.gitignore`, etc.
+    *   *Sub-Tasks:*
+        *   Review files in the root directory.
+        *   Review files/folders in `alternatives/`.
+        *   Review files in `tests/` and `web/backend/tests/` / `web/backend/tests_backend/` for outdated/unused test files.
+        *   Review `docs/` and `tasks/` for outdated markdown files.
+        *   Check build directories (`build/`, `nanodlna.egg-info/`) and ensure `.gitignore` is effective.
+        *   Verify no critical files are accidentally removed.
+    *   *Definition of Done:* Unnecessary files are removed from the repository, reducing clutter and potential confusion.
+The project structure is cleaner.

 ## Definition of Done
 - Code must pass all tests